Telemetry2U IoT Platform Documentation

 6.4.2 - Assigning Lables to Sensor Inputs

-It is possible to give each sensor a unique name that can be displayed over the default sensor on most pages, including the Reports, and Charts pages, and Audit Reports.
-One exception is on the Calibration page, where the names are always displayed with the default name.
-It is important to note the difference between the sensor name given here, and the name given when creating or editing a node in section 6.4.1 above, they are different as the sensor input belong to the node.
+It's possible to give each sensor a unique name that will be used on all pages.
+One exception is on the Calibration page - the default names are always used.
+It's' important to note the difference between the sensor name given here, and the name given when creating or editing a node in section 6.4.1 above, they are different as the sensor input belong to the node.

 6.4.3 - Sending Node Commands